Bosch (TV series): Accolades

-Spin-off/revival
+Spin-offs

+Bosch: Legacy

-A spin-off/revival with Titus Welliver reprising his role as Harry Bosch was ordered by Amazon's advertising-supported streaming service Amazon Freevee in March 2021.
+Titus Welliver reprises his role as Harry Bosch in the Amazon Freevee series Bosch: Legacy.
+It was ordered by Amazon's advertising-supported streaming service in March 2021.
 Madison Lintz returns as Harry's daughter, Maddie, and Bosch recurring character defense attorney Honey "Money" Chandler, played by Mimi Rogers, is also a main character.
 Bosch, now retired from the LAPD, works as an investigator for Chandler, while Maddie joins the LAPD.
-The series is produced by Welliver, Erik Overmyer, Henrik Bastin, Pieter Jan Brugge and writer Michael Connelly, all of whom produced Bosch.
+The series is produced by Welliver, Erik Overmyer, Henrik Bastin, Pieter Jan Brugge, and writer Michael Connelly, all of whom produced Bosch.
 The series began filming in June 2021 in Los Angeles.

-In November 2021, the series's title, Bosch: Legacy was announced.
+In November 2021, the series' title, Bosch: Legacy was announced.
 In March 2022, it was announced that the series would premiere on May 6, 2022.
-In May 2022, the series was renewed for a second season.
+In May 2022, the series was renewed for a second season; further, in May 2023, it was renewed for a third season, which was released in March 2025.